 Collection of your information

 When we arrange insurances on your behalf, we collect the information we need to understand your insurance needs and management of your risks.
 We may need to provide information that insurers or intermediaries who we ask to quote for insurances require to enable them to decide whether to insure you and on what terms.

 When a claim is made through our claims managers, we collect personal information to assess and pay eligible claims from the liability pools we administer.

 Security of information collected

-Your information may be held in a variety of ways by MMS.
-Most commonly, your information will be held electronically by MMS, but may also be held in paper records.
+Your information may be held in a variety of ways by CRM.
+Most commonly, your information will be held electronically by CRM, but may also be held in paper records.
 We have procedures and policies regarding the secure storage of information in all formats in order to protect your information from unauthorised access, loss or other misuse.

 Use or disclosure of information